 Students whose scores meet or exceed the Passing Standard on a section of a TSI-approved test are considered College Ready in that area.
 Students whose scores fall below the Passing Standard are considered TSI Deficient.
-Students, who pass one or two sections of the test on their first, or any subsequent attempt, are not required to retest in those areas.
+Students whose scores fall below the Passing Scores of a section of the test have two choices: they may either retest and pass, or use the College's TSI Coursework